-Table 1: Personal Protective Equipment Requirements by Precaution
+Table 2: Personal Protective Equipment (PPE) Requirements by Precaution Type

-Personal Protective Equipment Precaution Contact Droplet Airborne Gloves Yes As per standard precautions As per standard precautions Gown/Apron (impermeable) When healthcare worker's clothing is in substantial contact with the patient, items in contact with the patient, and their immediate environment As per standard precautions As per standard precautions Surgical Mask When a distance of 2 m cannot be maintained Yes No P2/N95 Respirator Not required Not required Yes Goggles/face shield Not required As per standard precautions As per standard precautions
+Personal Protective Equipment

+Precaution Contact Droplet Airborne

+Gloves Yes As per standard As per standard

+precautions precautions

+Gown/Apron When healthcare As per standard As per standard

+(impermeable) worker's clothing precautions precautions

+is in substantial

+contact with the

+patient, items in

+contact with the

+patient, and their

+immediate

+environment

+Surgical Mask When a distance of 2m cannot Yes No

+be maintained

+FFP2/N95 Not required Not required Yes

+Respirator

+Goggles/face Not required As per standard As per standard precautions

+shield precautions precautions

-Appendix H COVID-2019: Admissions /Discharges and transfers for Residential Care Facilities during the COVID-19 pandemic
+Appendix H: Admissions, Transfers to and Discharges from Residential Care Facilities during the COVID-19 Pandemic

 Readers should not rely solely on the information contained within these guidelines.
 Guideline information is not intended to be a substitute for advice from other relevant sources including, but not limited to, the advice from a health professional.
 Clinical judgement and discretion will be required in the interpretation and application of these guidelines.
 These guidelines are aligned with the principles of Art 3 IHR.